For Admissions, Call: 080 - 46809096 | Email: email@example.com

-Keeping play and creativity as the center of their lessons, Ekya Early Years program includes a wide range of learning areas such as physical education, visual arts, performing arts, sand-play, gardening and puppet shows.
+Keeping play and creativity as the centre of their lessons, Ekya Early Years program includes a wide range of learning areas such as physical education, visual arts, performing arts, sand-play, gardening and puppet shows.
 These give the young ones extensive opportunities to express themselves, learn through observation and become more self-aware.
 The quest programs cover varied topics like my city, me and my family, mammals, personal safety and animal movements.
-Through the quest topics, students take on different roles to be thinkers, inquirers, researchers and risk takers.
+Through the quest topics, students take on different roles to be thinkers, inquirers, researchers and risk-takers.
 Each topic offers different knowledge and inquiry skills through the activities and lessons planned during the week.
 Students are given a gamut of experiences to explore and experience the topic with peer interactions, incursion and excursion visits during the learning process and growth.

 Click to view course descriptions of Ekya Early Years at Ekya JP Nagar:

 Here is an overview of our Montessori method at Ekya Early Years.

 Montessori Method | 3 years to 6 years

 Under the guidance of special Montessori-trained teachers and enveloped in the warmth of their individual attention, Ekya students work with stimulating materials to develop concentration and a love for learning.

 Children are divided into the following categories on the basis of their age – Montessori Sub-Juniors, Montessori Juniors and Montessori Seniors.
 Each section is called an Environment which has a cohort of mixed ages.
 A daily routine of prayer time, brain-gym time, rhyme time, work time and playtime, is established.

 The Montessori system develops a sense of responsibility and independence in children.
 Activity-based learning is at the core of this methodology.